tanuuidp/tanuu/GOVERNANCE.md

 # Overview
 This project is led by a project lead and managed by the community.
 That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the project lead.
-In case of disagreement, they have the last word.
+In case of disagreement, the project lead has the last word.
 It is the project lead’s job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
 In turn, it is the community’s job to guide the decisions of the project lead through active engagement and contribution.

-# Roles And Responsibilities
 ## Project Lead

-Typically, the project lead, or project lead, is self-appointed.
-However, because the community always has the ability to fork, this person is fully answerable to the community.
-The project lead’s role is a difficult one: they set the strategic objectives of the project and communicate these clearly to the community.
-They also have to understand the community as a whole and strive to satisfy as many conflicting needs as possible, while ensuring that the project survives in the long term.

-In many ways, the role of the project lead is less about dictatorship and more about diplomacy.
-The key is to ensure that, as the project expands, the right people are given influence over it and the community rallies behind the vision of the project lead.
 The lead’s job is then to ensure that the committers (see below) make the right decisions on behalf of the project.
 Generally speaking, as long as the committers are aligned with the project’s strategy, the project lead will allow them to proceed as they desire.

 ## Committers